plotly/plotly.py/doc/python/heatmaps.md

 ### Text on Heatmap Points

-In this example we add text to heatmap points.
+In this example we add text to heatmap points using `texttemplate`.
 We use the values from the `text` attribute for the text.
+We also adjust the font size using `textfont`.

 ```python
 import plotly.graph_objects as go